kaleido-io/txsizelimit-testing/README.md

 Here we present a test scenario where we have 3 nodes, with `txsizelimit`=[40,32,32].
 A transaction of size 39KB is sent to node 1 (limit=40), and with the additional logging statements we observe how each node processes the transaction.

 ## Primary findings
-In our test scenario, we uncover that mixed transaction size limits across the blockchain network does result in non-determinism and corrupt the blockchain.
+In our test scenario, we uncover that mixed transaction size limits across the blockchain network does not result in non-determinism and corrupt the blockchain.

 When a 39KB transaction is broadcast to our test network, 2 important things happen: